coinevo/documents/docs/es/commands/README.md

 ### sendfrom "fromaccount" "toaddress" amount ( minconf "comment" "comment_to" )

 DEPRECATED (use `sendtoaddress`).
-Send an amount to a Qtum address, requires the wallet to be unlocked.
+Send an amount to a Evo address, requires the wallet to be unlocked.
 The ìaccountî is for notation, it does not control the source of UTXOs.
 If successful, returns the transaction ID.

 ```